JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 >
 {type="note"}

-## Access fonts and strings resources
+## Access fonts and string resources

-Currently, the library doesn't support fonts and strings resources.
+Currently, the library doesn't support fonts and string resources.
 You also can't group your image resources by resolution.
 The JetBrains team is planning to implement this functionality in future releases.

-Meanwhile, as a (partial) workaround for these issues, you can use the following third-party Compose Multiplatform libraries for accessing resources:
+Meanwhile, as a partial workaround for these issues, you can use the following third-party Compose Multiplatform libraries for accessing resources:

 * [Moko resources](https://github.com/icerockdev/moko-resources)